Oscilloscope

 Reading the Screen

-• Time/Div: Changes the scale of the time axis (horizontal axis).
-Larger values display a longer duration, while smaller values zoom in on the waveform.
+- Time/Div: Changes the scale of the time axis (horizontal axis).
+Larger values display a longer duration (slower changes), while smaller values zoom in to show a shorter duration (faster changes).

 Trigger Settings